-Rain is still very much possible in the summer - infact, the Met Office gives an average of 240mm worth of rain during the UK summer season - which is more than enough to cause aquaplaning.
-Here we will discuss what aquaplaning is, how to drive through it and, perhaps most importantly, what type of summer performance tyres are best equipped to cope with it.
+Rain is unfortunately a common occurrence during the summer.
+Here we will discuss what aquaplaning is, how to safely drive through water and, perhaps most importantly, what type of summer tyres are best equipped to cope with it.

 What is aquaplaning?

-Aquaplaning, also known as hydroplaning, is a term used for when sufficient amounts of water create a layer between the tyres and the water.
-This can be a problem when driving, as the water-layer prevents any direct input or control on the road.
+Aquaplaning, also known as hydroplaning, is a term used for when large amounts of water create a layer between the tyres and the water.
+This can be a problem when driving, as the water-layer prevents any direct grip or control on the road.

 Even the best performance tyres are hindered by aquaplaning